 My second choice in the Cult Movies marathon is David Lynch's first film, Eraserhead, which reveals both his original style and ability to utterly confuse even the most attentive viewer.
-I have more questions than I could ever answer below about this intriguing movie.
+I have more questions than I could ever answer about this intriguing movie.

-This is a tough question for a short paragraph.
 Basically, the story depicts Henry Spencer (John Nance) — a factory worker with an excellent haircut whose life is drastically altered when his girlfriend (Charlotte Stewart) becomes pregnant.
 Their premature child is a strange mutant baby who’s constantly screaming, and that’s just the beginning of the craziness.
 Henry enjoys watching the lady in the radiator (Laurel Near), who sings eerily on a miniature stage near his bed.
 He also experiences very loud household machines and strange visions, including some featuring his death.

-David Lynch has a reputation for crafting weird films, but nothing I’ve seen comes even close to matching this surreal experience.
-Even the craziest scenes from Mulholland Drive and Twin Peaks don’t maintain the consistent sense of dread and utter weirdness that pervades Eraserhead.
+David Lynch has a reputation for weird films, but nothing I’ve seen comes even close to matching this surreal experience.
+Even the craziest scenes from Mulholland Drive and Twin Peaks don’t maintain the sense of dread and utter weirdness that pervades Eraserhead.
 It’s definitely unique and is perfectly suited to midnight movies and special screenings.

 Even David Lynch’s less-successful efforts are never boring, and this film clearly stems from his singular viewpoint.
 Created over a period of five years with almost no budget, Eraserhead possibly depicts Lynch’s fears of impending fatherhood, time living in a rough area of Philadelphia, and original filmmaking style.
 The choice of black-and-white elevates the unsettling atmosphere and otherworldly feeling of the entire picture.